blog navigation

 Tip: They require that the license be signed within 35 days of receiving it and filed with the County Clerk’s office within 63 days of signing.
 There are normally late fees associated with licenses filed after 63 days of being signed.

 Are you still trying to figure out where you want to marry the love of your life?
-Check out these mountainous wedding venues that are my top favorites here in the state.
+Check out these 30+ best Colorado wedding venues that are my top favorites here in the state.

 Now, go on and get married to your lover in Colorado!
-If you are looking for a photographer for your wedding or elopement, let’s chat.
-I would LOVE to hear your amazing love story and how I can serve you.
+If you are looking for a photographer for your wedding or elopement, inquire for your day here.
+I would love to get to know you and photograph images that are timeless, effortless, and undeniably-you, together.

 COMMENT BELOW